-For many of us around the world, this weekend we will be celebrating Easter.
-However, this year, the usual celebration of Easter egg hunts and family feasts will have to be adapted to the current shut down due to COVID-19.
-However, there is no need to despair, a silver lining always appears if you look close enough.
+For many of us around the world, soon we will be celebrating Easter.
+If, for whatever reason, you’re stuck at home, the usual celebration of Easter egg hunts and family feasts will have to be adapted.

 Being at home means you have a lot more time on your hands.
 Why not see this as the opportunity to turn the daily, routine task of cooking into a family activity of fun, creativity and new flavours?
 If you’re at home with your family, get your children or husband or wife involved.
 If you’re alone, share the recipes with fellow friends and family, jump on a Zoom or FaceTime call and prepare the dishes at the same time.